bitfield/vim-gitgo/README.md

 ## Requirements

-You need a 256-color-capable terminal type, such as:
+If you're using Vim in a terminal, you need a 256-color-capable terminal type, such as:

 ```sh
 export TERM=xterm-256color